+There are many sites that will give you slightly different views on the size of the cage, but as a guide it needs to be 2.5 to 3 wingspans wide, 3 to 3.5 wingspans deep and 4 wingspans for the length.
+Try not to under size your cage based on costs as this will impact your parrots overall health and well being.
 The type of cage you need will depend on the type and size of bird you have, different birds require different set ups.
 To have a look at some of our favourites take a look at our Pinterest board for inspiration.

-Some models come with perches either side of the bars, which creates a nicer environment for Parrots, and wheels so they can be conveniently moved around your home.
+Some models come with perches either side of the bars, which creates a nicer environment for parrots, and wheels so they can be conveniently moved around your home.
 Generally, the bigger the better, as birds need to have room to stretch their wings out fully and to move around comfortably.
 These range from £90 to £350.
 Cages can come with stands and often have pull out trays and grills, these types of cages will often also come with detachable seed catchers too.
 We recommend Scarletts Parrot Essentials as a reputable company that will offer free delivery and deals on cages for all types of parrots.